aslamhossain43/Database-with-JPA/README.md

 >Table per class (per concrete class):  Diffrent sub class has diffrent table(super class has  no table).
 It is best to me.

+>Primary key: It must be not null and unique.
+>Candidate key: The minimal set of attributes that can uniquely identify a tuple/row is known as a candidate key.
+It can contain null values but will not consider same value.
+Primary key is from candidate key.
+>Alternative key: Without primary key other candidate keys are alternative keys
+>Super key: Super key is a single or a group of multiple keys that can uniquely identify tuple/row.
+Super key must contain single or multiple candidate key.

+>Constraints: It is applied on a column.
+It has many types:
+>>Unique constraints: It can be used if column has unique value.
+>>Not null constraints: It can be used if column has no null value.
+It may have duplicate values.
+>>Default constraints: During table creation a default value is provided which will be inserted if no value in next insertion.
+>>Check constraints: During table creation a condition is added.
+During data insertion the condition should be satisfied.
+>>Key constraints: It is 2 types:
+>>>Primary key: Constraints can be applied on primary key.
+>>>Foreign key: Constraints can be applied on primary key.
+Example:     @JoinColumn(name = "object_uuid", referencedColumnName = "uuid", foreignKey = @ForeignKey(ConstraintMode.CONSTRAINT))

+>Types of relationship: It is 4 types:
+>>One-To-One:
+>>One-To-Many:
+>>Many-To-One:
+>>Many-To-Many:

 ```

 ### CascadeType.REMOVE vs Orphan Removal